This post may contain affiliate links. This small commission costs you nothing and allows us to write more great power tool reviews for you.

-It has a 20-inch blade.
-This powerful chain saw has a nice 20-inch blade.
+It has a 20-inch bar.
+This powerful chain saw has a nice, long blade that can make it through the thickest of trunks.
 Coupled with the power, it’s not a complicated process to cut through even the largest trees I’ve felled or cut for firewood.

 Great warranty.
 As long as you follow the recommended maintenance and use the approved products, the Husqvarna warranty is pretty solid (2-4 years).
 Keep in mind that you need to buy the approved premixed fuel at the same time you buy the chainsaw to extend the warranty from 2 to 4 years.

 The Husqvarna 455 Rancher chainsaw is very sensitive to the right oil/gas mixture.
 I’ve had a little more trouble with the saw in relation to gas and oil mixture than I’m accustomed to with most of my other gas power tools.

 Over time, I’ve overcome that problem by buying a separate gas can just for the 455 and premixing a big batch all at once.
 Fortunately, the X-TORQ engine is very efficient so one tank can last a bit longer than normal.
 You can also just buy the premixed fuel right from Husqvarna as well.